 Send file links or technical questions to MIFF@ACutAboveVideo.com.

 If shipping or delivering material, send it to: A Cut Above Video Attn: MIFF 4450 W. Eau Gallie Blvd., Suite 220 Melbourne, FL 32934-7214 USA

 Phone number for shipping and technical questions: 321-253-5677

 All other festival related questions should be sent to Contact@MelbourneFilmFest.com

 Notice of release:

-I hereby irrevocably grant the Melbourne Independent Filmmakers Festival hereafter referred to as MIFF, their licensees, agents, successors and assignees the right in perpetuity throughout the world in all media now or hereafter known to promote and advertise the MIFF utilizing my name, fictitious name, the promotional and collateral material submitted, and short segment(s) of the motion picture I am submitting to the MIFF.
+By submitting a production to the MIFF, I hereby irrevocably grant the Melbourne Independent Filmmakers Festival hereafter referred to as MIFF, their licensees, agents, successors, and assignees the right in perpetuity throughout the world in all media now or hereafter known to promote and advertise the MIFF utilizing my name, fictitious name, the promotional and collateral material submitted, and short segment(s) of the motion picture I submitted to the MIFF.